 Supporting Trustees with Member Advocacy

-The challenges place capability and capacity constraints on some Trustees.
-AFRM Claims Advocacy (ACA) recognise the Code obligations and work with Trustees to solve these challenges in a way that ensures the Trustee maintains its advocacy role of members.
+Recent legislative and Code changes place capability and capacity constraints on some Trustees.
+ACA recognise the challenges and work with Trustees to co-develop a solution that aligns to the fund and member outcomes.